Why choose this course

 You’ll be invited to join one of our research groups, where you’ll participate in discussions about research topics, findings and publications, and you’ll benefit from our links with renowned research institutions across the world.
 We also have a host of external speakers that visit us and present their work, and a collection of seminars and workshops, allowing you to network with like-minded individuals.

 Your teaching will be delivered through a combination of:

 Outside of these, you’ll be expected to carry out independent study, including coursework, essays, reading and research.

 There may be occasions when the delivery of your teaching is supported by graduate teaching assistants.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

 MSc - British Psychological Society (BPS)

 Accredited against the requirements for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

 Careers and graduate prospects

-Over 94% of our graduates from this course go on to full-time employment or further study.* Our alumni complete additional study to take on roles as clinical psychologists, educational psychologists, occupational psychologists, and sport and exercise psychologists, in addition to counsellors and therapists.
-Graduates go on to work for NHS trusts, healthcare organisations, and charities, amongst others.
+98 per cent of our psychology postgraduate students go on to employment or further study (*Graduate Outcomes survey 2022, HESA).
+Our alumni complete additional study to take on roles as clinical psychologists, educational psychologists, occupational psychologists and sport and exercise psychologists, in addition to counsellors and therapists.
+They work for NHS trusts, healthcare organisations, and charities, amongst others.

-The broad and transferrable skills that you’ll develop are also highly relevant in other fields, including advertising, consultancy, human resources, recruitment, and teaching.
-Many of our graduates also go on to complete a PhD, conducting in-depth research in an area of personal interest.
+The broad and transferrable skills that you’ll develop are also highly relevant in other fields, including advertising, consultancy, human resources, recruitment and teaching.
+Many of our graduates go on to complete a PhD, investigating an area of personal interest.